Kealia Watt: Early life

-College
+College career

-North Carolina Tar Heels, 2010–2013

 A four-year starter with the Tar Heels from 2010 to 2013, Watt was a member of the 2012 championship-winning team.
 She was named the tournament's most outstanding offensive player after scoring the game-winning goal during overtime in the semi-final and the first goal of the final in the second minute of the match.

 Following her freshman year playing for the Tar Heels, Watt was named to the First-Team All-Atlantic Coast Conference (ACC) and ACC All-Freshman Team.
 She led the team in scoring with 14 goals and started 22 of the team's 24 games.
 During her sophomore year, she started in all 20 games in which she played.
 She scored six goals, including a team high of 3 game-winning goals and served six assists.
 In her third year with the Tar Heels, Ohai led the team in points (23) and goals (9).

-Club
+Club career

 Houston Dash, 2014–2019

 Watt was selected as the second overall pick in the 2014 NWSL College Draft by the Houston Dash as the expansion team's very first college draft pick.
 Of her draft selection, Dash head coach Randy Waldrum said, "I couldn't have asked for things to fall into place so well.
 It was an amazing day for the Dash.
 Starting with the selection of Kealia Ohai, we got one of the nation's best forwards.
 She has great pace, is extremely athletic, and can really stretch defenses with her speed."
+She came second in voting for NWSL Rookie of the Year following the 2014 season.

 She became the club's captain midway through the 2016 season, which coincided with a scoring streak which saw her net 11 goals in 10 games.
 Watt was named NWSL Player of the Week for weeks 15 and 17.
 She finished the season tied with Lynn Williams for the golden boot, Williams was given the award as she had more assists.
 Watt was named to the 2016 NWSL Best XI.

 In 2017, Watt scored two goals in 10 games before tearing her ACL on June 24 in a game against the Orlando Pride.
 This injury would force her to miss the remainder of the 2017 season.

 Watt returned to the field on April 22, 2018, against the Orlando Pride.
-In 2018 she appeared in 19 games and scored 5 goals.
+In 2018, she appeared in 19 games and scored 5 goals.

 Chicago Red Stars, 2020–2021

 On January 6, 2020, Watt was traded to the Chicago Red Stars in exchange for defender Katie Naughton and the 18th overall selection in the 2020 NWSL College Draft.

+After the 2021 season, Watt was a free agent.
+She did not officially announce her retirement from professional soccer, but Watt's husband later broke the news that she was retired from professional soccer during an interview with People in 2023, ending speculation about her return.